jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

         odd_numbers
     )

-  and the terminal shows an :doc:`/exceptions/AttributeError` for the next line
+  the terminal shows an :doc:`/exceptions/AttributeError` for the next line

   .. code-block:: python

-    E       AttributeError: module 'list_comprehensions' has no attribute 'get_odd_numbers'
+    AttributeError: module 'list_comprehensions' has no attribute 'get_odd_numbers'

-* When I define a function that returns a list comprehension in ``list_comprehensions.py``
+* Then I define a function that returns a list comprehension in ``list_comprehensions.py``

   .. code-block:: python

     def get_odd_numbers(argument):
         return [element for element in argument if element % 2 != 0]

-  the terminal shows all tests passed
+  and the terminal shows all tests passed

 ----